Zasilkovna/magento2/README.md

 #### Supported versions:

-- Magento 2.3, 2.4
+- Magento 2.4
+- php 7.4 - 8.2
-- If you have a problem using the module, please contact us by email: [support@packeta.com](mailto:support@packeta.com)
+- If you have a problem using the module, please contact us by email: [e-commerce.support@packeta.com](mailto:e-commerce.support@packeta.com)

 #### Supported features: